judka-uriel/uriel-book/uriel_en.md

 Rashi's aggadic commentaries.
-Already the very first commentary demonstrates a purely utilitarian attitude toward the Torah — from the Torah are expected not instructive stories for spiritual development, but only a detailed program of actions to be performed daily, like a list of rules in the Shulchan Aruch with detailed instructions.
+Already the very first commentary demonstrates a purely utilitarian attitude toward the Torah — from the Torah are expected not instructive stories for spiritual development, but only a detailed program of actions to be performed daily, like a list of rules in the Shulchan Arukh with detailed instructions.
 {: #midrash title="midrashim"}